J0EK3R/fhem-rainbird/README.md

 Currently you can
 * start/stop the irrigation
-* get the currently active zone.
+* get the current active zone
 * get the available zones of the controller model
 * get/set internal date and time of the controller